1924 Los Angeles pneumonic plague outbreak: Transmission

 After the 1924 outbreak in Los Angeles, there have been no secondary transmissions (transmission of the disease from a secondary case).
 Bodily fluids and tissue of an infected animal can still transmit the plague to humans through direct contact if handled improperly, but this is exceedingly rare: today, the World Health Organization reports only 1,000 to 3,000 cases of the plague annually.
 Zoonosis is often the direct result of an epizootic, a flare-up of a disease in animals analogous to a human epidemic.
 Though the plague is most common in rural and semi-arid regions of the western United States, epizootics are frequent among rodents in big cities and urban areas with large, diverse specimen populations, as exemplified in this outbreak, the last urban plague epizootic.

+There is a large concern that Y. pestis will be weaponized as a bioterrorism agent.
+Because it is highly infective and can be stored in large quantities, there is a concern that it could be dispersed in a form that is resistant to desiccation or foreign environmental conditions.
+This is concerning because an aerosol attack would be able to cause cases of pneumonic plague.
+Currently, Y, pestis is categorized as a 1 of 6 Category A biological agent that poses a threat to national security.

 Signs and symptoms

 The pneumonic plague primarily affects the lungs, and common symptoms include fatigue, fever, and pneumonia, the latter of which in turn can cause chest pain, coughing, hemoptysis (bloody sputum), and shortness of breath.
 The plague may also cause abdominal pain, nausea, and vomiting.
 If antibiotic treatments, which were not available until 1943, are not administered within 24 hours of the onset of symptoms, the plague will often progress into respiratory failure, shock, and death.
+Complications of plague include gangrene, meningitis, and pharyngeal plague, with the last two being rare instances.
+Without early treatment, patients will die due to the high mortality rate of the disease.

 Diagnosis

 The pneumonic plague is diagnosed after evaluation by a healthcare worker and a laboratory test of the patient's blood, lymph node aspirate, or sputum confirms infection.
+Currently, the pneumonic plague is diagnosed after evaluation by a healthcare worker and a laboratory test of the patient's blood, lymph node aspirate, or sputum confirms infection.
+A rapid diagnostic tests called F1RDT can be used and performed at the patient's bedside, which detects the F1 capsular antigen of Yersinia pestis.
+Specifically, the sample can be taken from pus from buboes (swellings) or from the mucus from the respiratory track (sputum).
+Results are given within 15 minutes based on a scale of the intensity of the infection.
+Diagnostic tests are commonly paired with culturing, serology, and polymerase chain reactions.
+Improving diagnostic testing for plague is important due to the high mortality rate associated with delayed diagnosis and treatment.